By CHEN YIH WEN and MYRRA BAITY

 “I believe the doctor removed a bit of skin, that’s all.
 Because ‘sunat’ (circumcision) means to throw something away, so it couldn’t just be a cut or a prick,” she added.

 Another word for “sunat” is the Arabic term “khitan” which means “to cut”.
-According to JAKIM’s guidelines to circumcision, the practice involves removing some skin from the genital area.
+According to Jakim’s (the Malaysian Islamic Development Department) guidelines to circumcision, the practice involves removing some skin from the genital area.

 Nusaybah isn’t the only mother to allow her child to undergo the procedure without fully knowing what was about to happen.